markush314/Kernel-based-learning-of-analytic-operators-and-parametric-PDEs/README.md

   the top of the first code cell of each notebook.
 * Notebook 02 writes ~3 GB of `.npz` files.
 They are excluded by `.gitignore`;
   regenerate them rather than committing them.
-* Two cells run in seconds and need no solver — they reproduce the constants quoted in the paper: the grid/admissibility check in `02` and the boundary check in `01`.